 Daily average returns for the largest commodity carriers increased 1 percent to $7,983, figures from the London-based Baltic Exchange showed today.
 Rates jumped 98 percent over the prior week through to July 6, according to the exchange.
 It’s the 15th consecutive increase, the data show.

 Owners have idled vessels on some routes, curbing the supply of available ships and increasing returns for owners, according to an e-mailed report from Oslo-based Fearnley Securities analyst Rikard Vabo.
-The total Capesize fleet expanded by 23 percent from the start of the year to 1,464 vessels as of July 6, according to IHS Inc. (IHS), an Englewood, Colorado-based research company.
+The total Capesize fleet expanded by 23 percent from the start of the year to 1,464 vessels as of July 6, according to IHS Inc. (IHS:US), an Englewood, Colorado-based research company.